JackMillen/Macropad/README.md

 I included the precompiled firmware I'm using alongside the source-code.
 The Firmware.hex is okay, however you might want to change the media keybindings.
 You almost definitly want to customise the autohotkey script (also both precompiled and Source-code available) since most keys open programs that I use often but most people will have never heard of (e.g. Cura) and the key set to output your email address just prints [EMAIL1] since I'm not sharing my personal email addresses (duh).
 ## Installing Precompiled Firmware
 If for some unholy reason you want to use my precompiled firmware, here it is:
-## Test Firmware
-When I was wiring the Macropad, I wanted to test the connections so I made a test program that just spits out sensor values over serial so they can be read by software like PuTTY or Arduino IDE.
-This helps find issues with the Button Matrix and Rotary Encoders
 #### Macropad:
   1. Download [Teensy Loader](https://www.pjrc.com/teensy/teensy.exe)
   2. Download Firmware.hex from the Firmware directory